mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # The Limits of Decentralization {#decentralization}

+Over time, techniques have been developed to 'decentralize' protocols and applications.
+While these approaches can be used to create a system which is less centralized or less supportive of some kinds of centralization, they are not adequate to completely avoid centralization on their own.
+As such, while the use of these techniques is often appropriate and sometimes effective, they are not indicators of whether a protocol is centralized without further analysis.

 ## Federation isn't Enough {#federation}

-A widely known technique for avoiding centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.
+A widely known technique for managing centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that are necessarily centralized:

 1. Giving each user a globally unique address, and
 2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.

 E-mail reuses DNS to mitigating first risk (see {{reuse}}).
 To mitigate the second, it defines an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
-By allowing anyone to deploy a MTA and defining rules for interconnecting them, the protocol's users avoid the need for a single, central router.
+By allowing anyone to deploy a MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single, central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
 Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby indirectly centralizing the protocol's operation (see {{indirect}}).